Living in campus accommodation

 All applications should be made through the myRAU accommodation applicants portal.
 You will receive instructions on how to access the portal once you have accepted your offer of a place to study at the RAU.

-You will then receive confirmation of your application submission and information regarding payment of a £300 Damage Deposit, which will be returned at the end of the academic year, less any charges that have been incurred during the contract dates.
-The Damage Deposit will be refunded to students who do not meet the necessary requirements to join the University or if the accommodation offer is declined.
-If you choose not to take up your accommodation having been offered a room, you must inform the University within seven days.
+Once we have processed your application, you will receive your provisional room offer and will need to pay a £300 deposit.
+This deposit will be returned to you at the end of the academic year, less any charges that have been incurred during the contract dates.
+The deposit will be refunded to students who do not meet the necessary requirements to join the University.

 We will do our best to allocate you the type of accommodation you would most like but cannot guarantee this.
 Rooms are allocated on a first-come, first-served basis.